 shovelware

-Shovelware Games was formed in 2014 by 18 year industry veteran, Jake Sones.
+Shovelware Games was formed in 2014 by then 15 year industry veteran, Jake Sones.
 The studio was founded on the ideals of creating highly polished and well designed experiences, with the studio’s name serving as a reminder to not falter in that pursuit.

 Some of the studios that the founder has previously done design work for: